deathworlders/online/content/books/deathworlders/chapter-89-titanomachy.md

 He hoped they were okay, right now.

 There was a lot of shit going on.
-Not his concern, right now he had a patient to deliver to Bruuk, Miracle Medicbear, and inquire about the radiation casualties
+Not his concern, right now he had a patient to deliver to Bruuk, Miracle Medicbear, and inquire about the radiation casualties.

 Turned out Dora had jumped them straight into a stasis box at the back of the ship, outside the hull.
 The Robalin herself was teetering around the triage area with a cloud of drones around her shoulders, assisting where she could.